Lim Teong Kim

 Datuk Lim Teong Kim (林长金; born 26 August 1963) is a Malaysian professional football coach and former player, who is recently appointed as head coach of Malaysian club Perak FC starting from 2023 season.
 He was formerly an assistant coach of Bayern Munich U19.

 On 17 February 2022, IFFHS selected him on their list of Men's All Time Malaysia Dream Team.

 Lim is the only Malaysian to have played in the German Bundesliga, having spent a season at Hertha BSC in 1987.

 Club career

 Malacca

-The former midfielder, renowned for his ruthless streak, began his career with Malacca in 1983 before moving to Kuala Lumpur from 1984–1986.
+The former midfielder, renowned for his ruthless streak, began his career with Malacca in 1983 before moving to Kuala Lumpur from 1984 to 1986.

 Hertha BSC

 He became the first Malaysian footballer to play in Europe when he signed for German club Hertha BSC in 1987.
 He only played for a single season in Germany before returning to Malaysia.

 Kuala Lumpur

-After returning from Germany, Lim signed and played for Kuala Lumpur, winning Malaysia Cup winner’s medals for a record three consecutive times from 1987-1989.
+After returning from Germany, Lim signed and played for Kuala Lumpur, winning Malaysia Cup winner's medals for a record three consecutive times from 1987 to 1989.